ws-phil/git-tips/README.md

 # git-tips
 This is a test repo

-Make a simple change to a file.
+Make a simple change to a file and yet another even simpler change.